rabinderFuturescape/onesocial/README.md

 ## Quick Start
 To have the project up and running, please follow the [Quick Start Guide](https://docs.postiz.com/quickstart)

+## Troubleshooting

+If you encounter any issues while setting up or running the project, please refer to the following troubleshooting guides:

+- [Database Connection Issues](docs/database-connection-troubleshooting.md): Solutions for common database connection problems

 ## Utility Scripts

 ### Migrate Demo User to Keycloak